 During construction of the assay lab, glacial till from Site 23 was placed over much of the exposed production rock.
 The Site 23 material is not potentially acid generating and reduces exposure of the covered production rock to precipitation and oxygen.
 A network of drains and catchments diverts surface water away from the underlying production rock.
-Two storm water retention ponds were constructed below Site C, the upper and lower Pond C, to contain sediments from Site C as well as from the B Road below the 920 area.
-The collected storm water is pumped to water treatment facilities and discharged at the permitted outfall.
+Two stormwater retention ponds were constructed below Site C, the upper and lower Pond C, to contain sediments from Site C as well as from the B Road below the 920 area.
+The collected stormwater is pumped to water treatment facilities and discharged at the permitted outfall.

-A seepage area was identified in the lower Pond C that has been routinely monitored since 2002 as Site 308.
+Drainage from Site C has been monitored routinely since 2002 at the toe of the slope that makes up the upper side of Pond C (Site 308).
 Flow at this site is low (generally less than 1 gpm), remains near-neutral, and contains elevated manganese concentrations, as well as moderate sulfate, zinc, cadmium and iron concentrations.
-Several corrective actions have been implemented between 2006 and 2012 in an effort to eliminate the seepage and reduce potential loading to Greens Creek.
+Seepage from the toe of Pond C was also observed to have elevated metals concentrations.
+Several corrective actions were implemented between 2006 and 2012 in an effort to eliminate the seepage and reduce potential loading to Greens Creek.
 Actions taken are as follows:

-- Accumulated sediments were removed from both the upper and lower ponds; - A caisson and gravel drainage system were installed in lower Pond C to maintain the static water level at an elevation below the bottom of the pond; - A liner, under drains, and new pump system were installed in upper Pond C to reduce flows into lower Pond C; - An up-slope diversion was constructed to route clean, non-contact storm water to Bruin Creek and reduce flows into the Pond C system during runoff events; and, - To the extent possible, storm water is diverted into the upper pond to minimize flows into the lower pond.
+- Accumulated sediments were removed from both the upper and lower ponds; - A caisson and gravel drainage system were installed in lower Pond C to maintain the static water level at an elevation below the bottom of the pond; - A liner, under drains, and new pump system were installed in upper Pond C to reduce flows into lower Pond C; - An up-slope diversion was constructed to route clean, non-contact stormwater to Bruin Creek and reduce flows into the Pond C system during runoff events; and, - To the extent possible, stormwater is diverted into the upper pond to minimize flows into the lower pond.

-The monitoring data for Site 308 indicate a downward trend in sulfate, cadmium, lead and zinc concentrations, which may be attributable to the improvements made to the upper and lower ponds.
-This site will continue to be monitored.
+The monitoring data for Site 308 indicate a downward trend in sulfate, cadmium, lead and zinc concentrations, which may be attributable to diversion of non-contact water away from Site C. This site will continue to be monitored.